My Bike Fit Failed. I Still Recommend the Fitter

 • solving a pain point, recurring fatigue, or managing an existing injury,

-• or making the position more comfortable and sustainable.
+• making the position more comfortable and sustainable,

 A bike fitter can help you balance aerodynamics, power production, and sustainability.